 - Also provides support for the multitude of the open-source package

-In this blog, we have discussed different types of python frameworks that are beneficial for building web applications.
+In this blog, we have discussed different types of Python frameworks that are beneficial for building web applications.
 Each framework is discussed with its key features and these frameworks can easily meet the requirements of one’s project and business.
-Choice of the framework is totally on the developer according to their project needs.
+The choice of the framework is totally on the developer according to their project needs.

-Which framework is best for Python for beginners?
+Q.2: Which Framework is best for Python for Beginners?

-For beginners Flask and Django is a better option to start with but Flask can be more beneficial as it is very simple and easy to learn and requires fewer lines of code as compared to Django.
+Ans: For beginners, Flask and Django is a better option to start with but Flask can be more beneficial as it is very simple and easy to learn and requires fewer lines of code as compared to Django.
 Using this framework web development becomes easier.

 - How to Become a Python Developer